 McGuire said in the new few weeks he will be releasing what he called a North Coast Jobs Plan.
 It will be aimed at helping small businesses, and will include proposals to reduce and streamline business start-up fees, and tax credits for purchases and hiring local employees.

 ”When small business is successful, local and state government are also successful,” McGuire said.

 Another priority is education.
 “We have to focus on education,” he said, “and on non-college bound students,” noting that 72 percent of high school graduates do not go on to college.
-“We need to also focus on job skills in high school,” he said.

 He talked of the crucial need for infrastructure in rural communities, such as broadband service.
 Another priority he mentioned was the Richardson Grove bypass on Highway 101.
 “We need to work with Caltrans to advance this project,” McGuire said.